nazwhale/developer-portal/README.md

 ![Login view](https://i.imgur.com/NHNtdGC.png)

-Once logged-in, you'll see the apps returned by the dummy API, and a list of users for the currently selected app.
+Once logged-in, you'll see the apps returned by the dummy API and a list of users for the currently selected app.

 ![Main view](https://i.imgur.com/MhpSC3G.png)